 The goal of using headings in a document is not only to divide information, but also to allow easy navigation of the document.
-Headings help readers find the specific information they want while retaining a sense of how that information fits with everything else in the document.
+In academic writing, headings help readers find the specific information they want while retaining a sense of how that information fits with everything else in the document.

 To test for overall heading clarity, ask yourself the following: from reading your headings in sequence, would an informed reader understand…

 - The content of the document as a whole?